Morgan Stanley Maintains Virtus Investment Partners (VRTS) Underweight Recommendation

 What is the Fund Sentiment?

 There are 494 funds or institutions reporting positions in Virtus Investment Partners.
-This is an increase of 7 owner(s) or 1.44% in the last quarter.
-Average portfolio weight of all funds dedicated to VRTS is 0.17%, an increase of 6.43%.
-Total shares owned by institutions increased in the last three months by 0.47% to 8,818K shares.
+This is an increase of 2 owner(s) or 0.41% in the last quarter.
+Average portfolio weight of all funds dedicated to VRTS is 0.17%, a decrease of 34.13%.
+Total shares owned by institutions decreased in the last three months by 0.56% to 8,814K shares.

 What are Other Shareholders Doing?